Down (film): Production

 Following the release of his film The Lift in 1983, Dutch filmmaker Dick Maas intended to direct a remake of the film.
 Warner Bros. the international distributor of the original film, approached Maas regarding a remake for American audiences, but nothing materialized until the mid-1990s when Maas officially began work on the project.

+Filming

-Production occurred in New York City while exterior shots were taken in the Netherlands.
+Principal photography took place in New York City and the Netherlands.
+Exterior shots were taken on locations such as on 6th Avenue and Manhattan, while in the Netherlands, interior shots were shot at the First Floor Factory in Almere and Amsterdam.

 Release

 Theatrical

 Down premiered at the Cannes Film Festival on May 11, 2001.
 The film was released in the Netherlands on September 6, by Buena Vista International.

 Home media

-The film was released on DVD and VHS in the Netherlands on September 4, 2002 by Buena Vista Home Entertainment.
-In the United States, the film was released on DVD by Artisan Entertainment on May 20, 2003, retitled as The Shaft.
-The film was later released on Blu-ray, under its original title, on October 31, 2017 by Blue Underground.
-It was initially slated to release on October 10, 2017, but was quietly delayed.
+The film was released on DVD and VHS in the Netherlands on 4 September 2002 by Buena Vista Home Entertainment.

+In the United States, the film was released on DVD by Artisan Entertainment on 20 May 2003, retitled as The Shaft.
+The film was later released on Blu-ray, under its original title, on 31 October 2017 by Blue Underground.
+It was initially slated to release on 10 October 2017, but was quietly delayed.